 Well, in fact weirdly similar to the Good Guys.
 Product image, product name and summary product information are all the first things you see.
 Then the price and the call to action.
-And the one “extra” that makes it on to the prime online real estate – yep, customer reviews and ratings again.
+And the one “extra” which makes it onto the main page – yep, customer reviews and ratings again.

-In fact, other than the very different colours and overall brand identity, the basic contents you see are very similar.
-And this suggests to us, both retailers understand that there’s a solid basic template of what consumers need to see to decide what to buy.
+In fact, other than the very different colours and overall brand identity, the basic content is very similar.
+That suggests both retailers understand there’s a solid basic template of what customers need to see to decide what to buy.

 But overall, it’s weirdly similar.

-Even their font choice, they’ve gone with Roboto – very similar to Futura as you can read in our guide to typography.
+Even their font choice, they’ve gone with Roboto.
+Very similar to Futura as per our typography guide.
 And, again it’s a 14px font size, but with a heavier weight.
 Slightly easier to read.
 But, not by much.

-The way the page is laid out is very much on trend with the brand identity of JB Hi-fi.
+The way the page is laid out is very much on trend with the brand identity of JB Hi-Fi.
 If you’ve been in one of their stores, it feels the same online.
+That’s good.

 The differentiation challenge

 To be honest, when it comes to selling high ticket products online, when those products are easy to buy in many places, like televisions, it’s hard to differentiate the experience.
-The branding helps, as does any price discounting you do through sales promotion activity.
+Branding helps a little.
+As does price discounting and sales promotions.

 But, if you’re selling the same thing, your focus needs to be on getting the basics right.

 So, think about the impact of the price, and any extra services you can offer.
-Because, between the two retailers, for all the effort that’s gone into the product pages, if we were really buying a new television, it’d be the price on offer that would probably swing the final choice on where to buy.
+Because, for all the effort that’s gone into each product page, if we were really buying a new television, it’d probably come down to the best price we could find.

-So, let’s look at a completely different category.
-Cars, are kind of the opposite to televisions when it comes to Covid-19.
-People are driving a lot less.
-So, that means buying a new car will be a decision you put off until life becomes a bit more certain again.
+So, cars is a very different category.
+With Covid-19, people are driving less.
+That means they’ll put off buying a new car until life becomes a bit more certain again.

-For cars, we searched on “buy a new car” and ignoring the sites like car sales and drive, we wanted to look a bit more at how car brands can sell themselves online.
-So, we took the first two brands that showed up in our search, Toyota and Audi.
+For cars, we searched on “buy a new car”.
+We skipped over sites like car sales and drive as we want to look at how car brands sell themselves online.
+So, we took the first 2 brands which showed up in search.Those were Toyota and Audi.